01 of 10

 Christmas Tree in Union Square

-The big tree is Macy's Gift to the City of San Francisco.
-It goes up in Union Square every year and is usually lit for the first time on the Friday after Thanksgiving.
-Starting in 2011, the 83-foot-tall big tree is artificial - which lets just one more big evergreen stay put in the forest where it grew up.
+The big tree in the middle of Union Square is Macy's Gift to the City of San Francisco.
+It goes up every year and is usually lit for the first time on the Friday after Thanksgiving.
+Since 2011, the 83-foot-tall big tree is artificial - which lets just one more big evergreen stay put in the forest where it grew up.

 Early evening, about the time this picture was taken, is a good time to see the Union Square Christmas decorations at their most cheerful.Continue to 3 of 10 below.